united-security-providers/usp-core-waap/src/docs/native-config-post-processing.md

 ### Example 2 (complex, with Lua): OpenID Connect login at root location with ACI functionality as Lua filter

 This example is around OpenID Connect / OAuth 2.0 login via the corresponding Envoy authentication filter.
-And additional filter in the Lua script language is added via JavaScript which does roughly the following:
+An additional filter in the Lua script language is added via JavaScript which does roughly the following:

 * Certain unauthenticated requests receive a HTTP 419 status code instead of the HTTP 302 redirect from the OAuth filter.
 * Certain unauthenticated requests receive a HTTP 403 instead of the redirect and they also receive two additional response headers.